lemonbob/iMpress/README.md

 i. $e or $event for the event object

-ii. $component for the component
+ii. $c or $component for the component

-iii. $parent for the component parent

 9. Props are passed via React-like methods
 ```
-<i-child nstars={data.stars.performance}></i-child>
+<i-child title={data.title}></i-child>
 ```

-10. Props are mutable and can be accessed via the object component.props e.g.
+10. Props are not mutable.
+They exist only as namespaces for the child component to access the true owner of the data.
+Props when properly conceived are not local data, nor should they ever be so.
+To modify a prop, internally a propsMap contains data references to the true owner of the data, a setState method on each component can be used to request mutation.
 ```
-istar.methods.propsChange = function(e,component){
-	component.props.nstars = e.target.value;
+$c.setState(value, 'props.title');
 ```
-All props automatically link to their parent object and have dual-way binding - a change of prop affects parent and vice-versa
+All props automatically link to their parent object and due to the method call are interally tracked meaning no more contrived usage of class props to pass mutation methods throughout a system.

-11. All components can be added or removed simply by adding or removing their Custom Element HTML tag - in the main HTML file simply add the app tag e.g
+11. All components can be added or removed simply by adding or removing their Custom Element HTML tag.
+No more contrived solutions such as portals, just add a tag where you want anywhere in the DOM.
+Everything is tracked, every component has a guid, it can be traced, used, and removed simply by requesting the component object.
 ```
 <i-app></i-app>
 ```
-Or add components dynamically via DOM mentods within the methods or add to the template of the iapp module. (or whatever it is named).

-12. All Custom Element components must be hyphenated e.g. my-app, shopping-cart, address-form etc.
+12. All Custom Element components must be hyphenated e.g. my-app, shopping-cart, address-form etc. All methods exist on the object base, not as class instance methods.
+Consequently memory usage is a fraction the size of most frameworks.
+Methods receive the component instance as a parameter in order to access data and update state, this results in extremely fast performance.

-## up to 100 times faster than ReactJS, VueJS and Angular
+## up 400 times faster than ReactJS, Vue and Angular